 Tumors arise from a small population of cancer stem cells (CSCs) or tumor-instating cells.
-Cancer cells can rapidly reshape, destroy or integrate into existing blood vessels.
-Tumor angiogenesis and blood vessels create a blood supply to the cancer tumor also causing spread, or metastasize, to new tissues through the blood.
+Cancer cells can rapidly reshape, destroy, or integrate into existing blood vessels.
+Tumor angiogenesis and blood vessels create a blood supply to the cancer tumor, also causing the spread, or metastasize, to new tissues through the blood.

 Tumors produce protein factors that stimulate the formation of blood vessels to provide them with the food and oxygen they need.
 The process of blood vessel formation is called tumor angiogenesis.
-Not to be confused with angiogenesis which is the growth of blood vessels from the existing vasculature, which is part of the healing process.
+This is not to be confused with angiogenesis, the growth of blood vessels from the existing vasculature, which is part of the healing process.

 A piece of an existing tumor would take over an adjacent blood vessel wall, putting cancer cells in direct contact with the circulation, and cancer cells could do so in a matter of hours.
 They didn’t have to invade past the blood vessels; they became the blood vessels and could release cancer cells into the blood flow.